-There’s a common saying about lawsuits: the only real winners are the lawyers.
-That’s because almost all legal battles are lengthy and painful for the wallets, reputations, and mental well-beings of everyone involved.
+There’s a common saying about lawsuits: The only real winners are the lawyers.
+That’s because almost all legal battles are lengthy and painful for the wallets, reputations, and mental well-being of everyone involved.

-In this context, lawsuits are considered by many people to be dramatic and emotional affairs, as demonstrated by popular films on the subject such as Philadelphia and Erin Brockovich.
-However, the reality is that litigation is rarely as interesting as portrayed in the movies; the vast majority of lawsuits are boring, miserable, and inconsequential for all but a handful of people.
+In this context, lawsuits are considered by many people to be dramatic and emotional affairs.
+This is demonstrated by films such as Philadelphia and Erin Brockovich.
+The same is true for the ever-popular docuseries about the Murdocks and other true-crime families.
+However, the reality is that litigation is rarely as interesting as portrayed on the big screen.
+The vast majority of lawsuits are boring, miserable, and inconsequential for all but a handful of people.

 Whether it’s big business, entertainment, politics, or individual grievances, litigation has long been considered one of America’s favorite pastimes.
-What better way to demonstrate this long-standing trend than by looking at the extensive legal history of the most powerful man in the country?
+What better way to demonstrate this long-standing trend of being sue-happy than by looking at the extensive legal history of one of the most powerful men in the country?

 Aside from business lawsuits and federal lawsuits, legal action among individuals in civil court has also been on the rise over the past 30 years: from around 460,000 cases in 1990 to over 650,000 in 2018

 Donald J. Trump, the 45th President of the United States, has been involved in over 4,000 legal battles in some capacity.
 From his beginnings in the real estate and gambling industries during the 70’s and 80’s to his entrepreneurial and entertainment ventures in the 90’s and early 2000s, all the way to his baffling transition into politics in the 2010s, Trump has been fighting courthouse battles every step of the way.